14 Ways to Hide Your TV in Plain Sight

 We may earn revenue from the products available on this page and participate in affiliate programs.

 “Televisions are a necessary evil for interior designers,” says Christina Valencia, one half of the husband-and-wife studio Colossus Mfg.
 Most of their clients want to have one in their living space, but the practical place for it always seems to be right in the middle of the room.
 The result?
-When you’re not streaming The White Lotus or hosting Super Bowl Sunday, you’re left looking at a big black box.
+When you’re not streaming or hosting Super Bowl Sunday, you’re left looking at a big black box.
 No matter how cool your media console or how chic your sectional, no amount of style can completely turn your head from the eyesore.
 Fortunately, this all-too-common dilemma has forced designers to get creative with temporarily disguising the tricky tech when it’s powered off, and surprisingly most of their solutions are easy to DIY.
-Here’s how to hide your TV, 11 different ways.
+Here’s how to hide your TV, 14 different ways.